 Our study includes the following limitations: first, it is a prospective observational study, but it was initially designed to describe COVID-19 in all admitted patients.
 Therefore, no data were collected to specifically assess immunosuppressed patients, which may have resulted in a significant percentage of missing information.
 Second, we could include only a small, heterogenous group of patients under IS, which precluded related subgroup analyses (e.g., with respect to type of organ transplant and autoimmune disease, dosage and duration of IS).
-Furthermore, although no significant difference was found in comparison with patients not under IS, patients under IS were slightly older and more commonly reported certain comorbidities such as diabetes, which are both known risk factors for more severe COVID-19.
-Third, outcomes were analysed in a short-term setting, whereas more information is also needed on long-term morbidity and mortality in immunosuppressed patients.
-Fourth, the proportion of in-hospital deaths in patients under IS was very high in our cohort.
-This finding could possibly be attributed to the overloaded healthcare system during the first wave of the pandemic, which might have raised thresholds for admission to the ICU for certain categories of patients such as those of older age and/or with severe comorbidities.
+Furthermore, although no significant difference was found in comparison with patients not under IS, patients under IS were slightly older and reported more commonly certain comorbidities as diabetes, which are both known risk factors for more severe COVID-19 disease.
+Third, outcomes were analysed in a short-term setting, whereas more information would also be needed on long-term morbidity and mortality in immunosuppressed patients.
+Forth, the proportion of in-hospital deaths in patients under IS was very high in our cohort.
+This finding could be attributed eventually to the overloaded healthcare system during the first wave of the pandemic, which might have risen thresholds for admission to the ICU for certain categories of patients as patients with older age and/or severe comorbidities.
 However, this does not fully explain the higher mortality in our immunosuppressed patients.
 Indeed, the proportion of patients admitted to the ICU was at least not lower among patients under IS when compared to the patients not under IS.
-In addition, the management of COVID-19 has changed constantly since the period in which our study was conducted, namely the first pandemic wave.
-Data now suggest the beneficial effect on mortality of vaccinations and COVID-19-specific therapies, including systemic corticosteroids, tocilizumab, remdesivir and anti-SARS-CoV-2 monoclonal antibodies in the general population [52-54], as well as in immunosuppressed individuals [55].
+In addition, the management of COVID-19 changed constantly since the period in which our study has been conducted, namely the first pandemic wave.
+Data suggest now the benefit on mortality of vaccinations and COVID-19 specific therapies, including systemic corticosteroids, tocilizumab, remdesivir and anti-SARS-CoV-2 monoclonal antibodies on the general population [52-54], as well as in immunosuppressed individuals [55].
 Finally, although our analyses were adjusted, we cannot completely exclude some residual confounding due to non-measured variables, and the number of testable variables in our multivariable models is limited by the number of patients under IS.